shaniyu/MAGit-Desktop/README.md

 ## Setup

-- To start using Magit by loading an existing repository (rather than creating an empty repository), you can use the example xml file [a exampleRepository.xml]()
+- To start using Magit by loading an existing repository (rather than creating an empty repository), you can use the example xml file [exampleRepository.xml](https://github.com/shaniyu/MAGit-DesktopApp/blob/master/exampleRepository.xml)

 ---